Lanchu2hen9/CCLanchuBlog/posts/Fourththeenth-blog.md

 ### Interactive Sound Piece Draft 1:

 If this blasts your ears out its not my problem since its a **Draft 1** and its supposed to be not good.
+The interactive sound design experiment is [here.](https://lanchu-thespiral-a-50-es441hettssd.deno.dev/ExperiementFiles/Week7a.html)

 ```js
 document.body.style.margin = 0;